malichao/CarND-MPC-Project/README.md

  ![png](docs/mpc_test.png)

 ### Latency Handling
 In real life, there is usually a latency bewteen the commmand issue and execution.
 The latency is negligible when the speed is low but it caused swerving when the car reached 60 mph trying to make a turn at the curve.
 To compensate the latency, I basically update the vehicle state by an amount of time before feeding into the MPC solver.
-This process could be found in [main.cpp](src/utils.cpp#L119).
+This process could be found in [main.cpp](src/main.cpp#L119) at line 119.
 This approach worked well for short latency at straight road and under low speed.
 The following figure shows the dead reckoning result for a long duration, where dashed line is the acutal measurement and solid line is the dead reckoning.

 ![png](docs/degree_-0.47.png)